Rohit-B-Kadam/Duplicate-File-Detector/README.md

 # Duplicate File Detector

-This application find Duplicate files in specify Folder.
+This application find Duplicate files present in specify Folder.
 All kind of file will be detector like .txt, .jpg, .exe.

 - __Framework:__ Dot Net.
 - __Front End:__ Windows Presentation Foundation (WPF)